-Germany and France had urged a rapid conclusion to negotiations on the Irish bailout, which will be accompanied by drastic Irish austerity measures, before markets opened on Monday.
+Germany and France are urging a rapid conclusion to negotiations on the package, which will be accompanied by drastic Irish austerity measures, before markets open on Monday.

-The four-year austerity plan, revealed on Wednesday, was key to securing the international bailout and comprised $13.2bn of spending cuts and $6.6bn in tax hikes.
+The four-year austerity plan revealed on Wednesday, key to securing the international bailout, comprises $13.2bn of spending cuts and $6.6bn in tax hikes.